-Changing from one chord shape to another can be very hard at first.
-You have to develop your muscle memory so that your fingers eventually know what they have to do without looking at them.
-You can however break the task into smaller parts and try to think what you are doing to help the learning process and reduce the frustration.
+Changing from one chord shape to another can be hard at first.
+You have to develop your muscle memory, so that your fingers learn what they have to do without looking at them.
+Try to also think about what you are doing, to help the learning process.
 Looking for similarities between chords also helps.
-Read on to learn how you can use movable shapes, pivot fingers and guide fingers to help you change chords faster.

-You can sometimes use different fingerings for the same chord to make the change to the next chord easier.
+You can sometimes use different fingerings for the same chord.
+This can make the change to the next chord easier.

-example: when changing from E minor to E major, you want to use 2nd and 3rd finger for the minor, so that the first finger can fret the 1st fret on the G string.
-But, if the next chord is an Am, the change is easier if you use 1st and 2nd fingers for the E minor, because then you already have the 2nd finger ready for the A minor shape and you don't have to lift it at all.
+- Example: when changing from E minor to E major, you usually want to use 2nd and 3rd finger for the minor.
+This way the first finger can fret the 1st fret on the G string.
+But, if the next chord is an Am, the change is easier if you use 1st and 2nd fingers for the E minor.
+This is because that way you already have the 2nd finger ready for the A minor shape, and you don't have to lift it at all.

-There are some shapes that you can move from one set of strings to another to get a different chord.
-The quality of the chord however changes.
+There are some shapes where you can move from one set of strings to another to get a different chord.
+The quality of the chord changes though.

 - Example: E major → A minor; fingers hold the same shape, but move from the 5th, 4th and 3rd string to 4th, 3rd and 2nd string.
 Similar: Esus4 → A, A → Dmaj7, Amaj7 → D7